coda/packs-sdk/docs/samples/topic/image.md

     `.trim();
     // Encode the markup as base64.
     let encoded = Buffer.from(svg).toString("base64");
-    // Return the SVG as a data URI. return coda.SvgConstants.DataUrlPrefix + encoded;
+    // Return the SVG as a data URL. return coda.SvgConstants.DataUrlPrefix + encoded;
   },
 });